julianaabs/julianaabs/README.md

 👩🏼‍💻 My name is Juliana Barbosa and I'm a software engineer living in Brazil.
 I'm a bachelor in Information Technology at UFRN.
 I'm working with software development since 2017 and I've worked with PHP, Laravel, Golang, Node.js, Java and C#.

-💻 Now I'm currently working with Golang, Node.js and microservices architecture at OLX Brasil.
+💻 Now I'm currently working with Golang and microservices architecture at Mercado Livre.

 📚 Things I've been studying lately:
 - gRPC